rallen20/rails_engine_rallen/README.md

-# README
+### Summary:
 In this project, I used Ruby on Rails, ActiveRecord(ORM), and a PostgreSQL DB to build a JSON API which exposes the SalesEngine data schema.
 The SalesEngine data schema was provided in CVS files that I then imported into the PostgreSQL DB.

 There are also additional endpoints that are exposed that provide business intelligences, for example `/merchants/most_revenue?quantity=x` -> returns the top `x` merchants ranked by total revenue.
-For additional details, please see below.
+For additional details, please see below.\

+### **Testing:**

+The test suite utilizes RSpec and the SimpleCov test coverage is 100%.

 ### Local Deployment
 (Terminal Commands)